Deep Purple

 Deep Purple are an English rock band formed in London in 1968.
-They are considered to be among the pioneers of heavy metal and modern hard rock, but their musical approach has changed over the years.
+They are considered to be among the pioneers of heavy metal and modern hard rock, although their musical style has varied throughout their career.
 Originally formed as a psychedelic rock and progressive rock band, they shifted to a heavier sound with their 1970 album Deep Purple in Rock.
-Deep Purple, together with Led Zeppelin and Black Sabbath, have been referred to as the "unholy trinity of British hard rock and heavy metal in the early to mid-seventies".
-They were listed in the 1975 Guinness Book of World Records as "the globe's loudest band" for a 1972 concert at London's Rainbow Theatre and have sold over 100 million albums worldwide.
+Deep Purple have been referred to as being part of the "unholy trinity of British hard rock and heavy metal in the early to mid-'70s", alongside Led Zeppelin and Black Sabbath.
+Listed in the 1975 Guinness Book of World Records as "the globe's loudest band" for a 1972 concert at London's Rainbow Theatre, they have sold over 100 million records worldwide.
+Deep Purple have also generated several successful spinoff bands, including Rainbow, Whitesnake, and Gillan.